Iraq’s exposure to US securities was up over $36 billion in September

-Shafaq News/ Iraq’s holding of US government securities surged to $36.9 billion in September 2022.
+Shafaq News/ Iraq’s holding of US government securities surged to $36.9 billion.

 According to the US Treasury securities holding, Japan is at the top ($1120.2 billion), followed by China, with an exposure of $933.6 billion at the end of September.